robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-03-06-refactoring-retrieving-arel-attributes-values.markdown

 As you can see it is overly complex; some of the things I do not like:

-* the double nested if-structure which is checking for primary keys and readonly attributes,
+* the double nested if-structure which is checking for primary keys and read only attributes,
 * the if-else case inside the assignment of the value variable,
 * the flag parameters (include_primary_key and include_readyonly_attributes)